My life as a dental student

 1. Start learning the importance of clinical photographs

 Clinical photographs are immensely useful in our careers.
-Whether it’s to show patients before and after pictures, to keep a record of your own portfolio or to send off intra-oral pictures for referrals, they are paramount to our everyday practice.
+Whether it’s to show patients’ before-and-after pictures, to keep a record of your own portfolio or to send off intra-oral pictures for referrals, they are paramount to our everyday practice.

 1. Dental school is a journey

 Understand that your time at university is a journey and not a competition.
 Your job as a student is to do better than you did yesterday.
-It is easy to get swept up in the motions and start comparing yourself to others, but this is not productive nor helpful to you or others.
+It is easy to get swept up in emotions and start comparing yourself to others, but this is not productive nor helpful to you or others.
 So, remember to do your best, be kind and try to help your fellow students where you can.

 Author bio